Self-Confirming Transformer for Belief-Conditioned Adaptation in Offline Multi-Agent Reinforcement Learning: Experiments

+\textbf{Opponent in Testing.} To evaluate the adaptability of the predators, the prey is controlled by five distinct policies for each task.
+These opponent policies include 1) the \textbf{MATD3} policy, the one used to collect the training data, 2) \textbf{MADDPG} policy, an actor-critic policy trained for each environment, 3) \textbf{Random} policy: a heuristic-based policy designed to randomly sample feasible actions, 4) \textbf{Still} policy: a simple policy that freezes the prey at the initialized location, 5) \textbf{Blend} policy, the blending policy introduced in the motivating example with $50\%$ blending rate.

+\textbf{Quantitative Results.} First, to complete the story in the motivating example, we add SCT's normalized scores to the bar plots in \Cref{fig:madt-random}, leading to \Cref{fig:sct-curse}.
+The figure suggests that SCT adapts better to nonstationary opponents in testing than MADT.

+We also report in \Cref{tab:simple-tag} the mean and standard deviation of normalized scores (see \cite[Sec.
+5]{yu2021benchmarking}) based on 100 runs using different random seeds in \texttt{simple-tag} and \texttt{simple-world}.
+We observe that SCT consistently outperforms both MA-BCQ and OMAR across all experiments, except for the random dataset case where MA-BCQ leads extensively.
+Furthermore, SCT's performance is on par with or superior to the BC approach.
+Notably, SCT exhibits greater adaptability compared to its basic counterpart, as indicated by higher mean rewards in most experiments (orange entries in \Cref{tab:simple-tag}).
+We also observe that most of the outliers (colored in red) in \Cref{tab:simple-tag} pertain to MA-BCQ pre-trained over the random dataset, for which we speculate that the batch constraint better controls the extrapolation error than OMAR.
+Since this work focuses on transformer models, we leave the speculation for future investigation.

+\textbf{Ablation.} We compare SCT with MADT and RMADT to see to what extent the belief generation contributes to the SCT's success.
+Recall that MADT is trained to generate predators' actions using the offline trajectories without any beliefs about the prey.
+Even though RMADT also generates the belief and uses the same loss function as SCT, i.e., $\cL(\theta_i)=\|\hat{a}^t_{prey}-a_{prey}^t\|^2+\|\hat{a}^t_{pred}-a_{pred}^t\|^2$.
+However, the belief $\hat{a}^t_{prey}$ and the action $\hat{a}^t_{pred}$ simultaneously based on past observations, whereas SCT first generates the conjecture that later serves as the input to the action generation, see \Cref{fig:transformer-compare} for visualization of SCT and RMADT.
+We record the opponent's action prediction accuracy of SCT and RMADT in \texttt{simple-tag} and \texttt{simple-world}.
+The accuracy metric is defined as follows.

-Similar to the ablation study presented in \Cref{tab:simple-tag}, we compare SCT and CMADT regrading the opponent's action prediciton.
-Before presenting the result, we first give an exact definition on the prediciton accuracy.
-We regard an opponent's action prediction $\hat{a}_{-i}^t$ accurate if it falls within an $\epsilon$-neighborhood of the ground truth: $\hat{a}_{-i}^t\in \{a: \|a-a_{-i}^t\|<\epsilon\}$.
+We consider an opponent's action prediction $\hat{a}_{-i}^t$ accurate if its relative error falls within an $\epsilon$-neighborhood of the ground truth: $\hat{a}_{-i}^t\in \{a: \|a-a_{-i}^t\|/\|a_{-i}^t\|<\epsilon\}$.
 The prediction accuracy of an episode indicates the number of steps at which the prediction is accurate.

-\Cref{tab:oppo-act-world} summarizes prediction accuracy in the simple-world.
-We observe patterns similar to \Cref{tab:simple-tag}.
-SCT produces decent predictions for the MATD3 and Still preys, and its prediction accuracy generally matches the blending rate when playing against the Blend prey.
-Nevertheless, CMADT and SCT acquires indistinguishable prediction abilities, and hence, the success of SCT is rooted in the self-confirming intuition.
+We set the radius to be $\epsilon=10\%$.
+As shown in \Cref{tab:oppo-act}, SCT and RMADT return comparable results, suggesting that the two acquire similar forecasting abilities.
+Hence, the superiority of SCT, as indicated in \Cref{tab:simple-tag}, shows that belief conditioning in SCT plays a bigger part than regularization in RMADT.